-While many companies have taken the first steps of adding machine and sensor connectivity to their operations for data-visualization purposes, we truly have just begun to scratch the surface of the capabilities of the Industrial Internet of Things (IIoT).
+While many companies have taken the first steps of adding machine and sensor connectivity to their operations for data-visualization purposes, we truly have just begun to scratch the surface of the capabilities of the Industrial Internet of Things (IIoT) and IIoT solutions.

 Planning for an IIoT future that’s anything but clear may seem daunting.
 Yet, companies that plan early and take small steps will find themselves on a solid pathway to success.

 The Future Possibilities of IIoT Solutions

 Although it may be difficult for companies to imagine, given the current state of the industry, future IIoT solutions might look like the consumer-facing Internet of Things (IoT), with humans functioning as passive participants while devices interact around them.
 For example, picture a shipping facility that has outfitted every step of its process, from sourcing to packing, labeling to shipping, with IIoT-enabled sensors.
 Each device in the process provides its own diagnostic information about the shop floor, including orders completed per hour, necessary maintenance and underutilized resources.